 This statement will be seen by editors and reviewers and will help ascertain the significance of the research.
 The statement should not be a summary of the work reported, as in the article abstract.
 If the paper is accepted, this statement will also be published.
 Please note that papers cannot be peer-reviewed without this statement.

 Although there is no page limit for a Communication, the recommended length is three printed journal pages.
-Authors are encouraged to provide a succinct and relevant introduction to the research and to consider the use of the electronic supplementary information for additional material.
+Authors are encouraged to provide a succinct and relevant introduction to the research and to consider the use of supplementary information for additional material.
 Please see below for some examples of exemplar 'new concepts' statements.

 Focus articles